 Lucy Thomas

-Growing up, Lucy Thomas always figured that “someone should really do something about bullying.”
-Then Lucy realised: I am that someone.
-Straight out of high school, Lucy and their sister Rosie launched PROJECT ROCKIT as a grassroots community project to tackle the issue in Aussie schools.
-What started small has since exploded into Australia’s youth-driven movement against bullying, hate, and prejudice.
-Today, PROJECT ROCKIT has empowered over 750,000 young Australians through peer-led workshops, digital innovation, and global advocacy.
+Growing up, Lucy Thomas always thought “someone should really do something about bullying”, until they realised they were that someone.
+Straight out of high school, Lucy and their sister Rosie launched Project Rockit as a grassroots initiative to tackle bullying in Australian schools.
+What began as a small project has grown into Australia’s youth-driven movement against bullying, hate, and prejudice, now having empowered over 750,000 young people through peer-led workshops, digital innovation, and global advocacy.

-Lucy’s work has taken them all over the world, from Wangaratta to Texas, Wollongong to Auckland, Atherton to Perth, engaging hundreds of thousands of young people directly.
-Along the way, they’ve earned recognition from UNICEF, the global Family Online Safety Institute, and were awarded a Medal of the Order of Australia for service to youth and the issue of bullying.
+Lucy’s work has taken them from Wangaratta to Texas, Wollongong to Auckland, and across communities around the world, engaging hundreds of thousands of young people directly.
+Along the way, they have been recognised by UNICEF, the Global Family Online Safety Institute, and awarded a Medal of the Order of Australia for service to youth and addressing bullying.